How to cope with a wishy-washy spring

 Spring time along the Colorado front range can be an exciting time.
 From thunder snow, to high temps in the 80s and 90s to the very next day of hail, or freezing temperatures and a blanket of snow.
 If you’ve lived here any length of time you know what we’re talking about.
 This kind of weather along the Front Range can leave people and plants confused over whether spring will ever arrive.
 So what is the prescribed lawn treatment after these events?

 When Mother Nature gets wishy-washy in the springtime, what should we expect?

-- Fruit trees will likely not have peaches, apples or apricots this season.
+- Fruit trees may not have peaches, apples or apricots this season.

 - Ash, maple and honey locust whose leaves browned out in an earlier freeze will likely come back with expanding secondary leaves.
 Make sure trees receive adequate water to avoid drought stress and apply appropriate fertilizer.

 - Perennials that have not yet flowered should move into the season with few effects.
-Flowers on early-blooming plants, such as lilacs and forsythia, may have been lost to the freeze.
-The weight of the snow may have pushed blossoms and petals off many blooming plants.
+Flowers on early-blooming plants, such as lilacs and forsythia, may be lost during a freeze.
+The weight of snow may push blossoms and petals off many blooming plants.
 Peonies may have broken stems.
 Late-blooming stiff-stem iris should survive.
-While it’s painful to use showy blooms, the plants themselves should recover and rebound.
+While it’s painful to lose showy blooms, the plants themselves should recover and rebound.

-- Tender annual veggies – tomatoes, green peppers and emerging seedlings – are likely lost unless protected from the freeze.
-Temps tonight will again hover near freezing, so keep freeze protection in place another night and monitor the forecast.
+- Tender annual veggies – tomatoes, green peppers and emerging seedlings – are likely lost unless protected from a freeze.
+You’ll want to keep freeze protection in place if temps hover near freezing.

-What will plants need after this weather roller-coaster?
+What will plants need after a weather roller-coaster?

 - Veggies and annual flowers that did not survive need to be replanted.